asayers/recipes/pancakes.md

 8. Quickly press two rashers' worth of bacon into the top side of each panckake.
 9. Fry over a medium heat until the top side has formed bubbles and has lost its liquid sheen (usually around 3 mins).
 10. Flip and leave for another minute or two; both sides should be golden brown.
-11. Enjoy with butter or maple syrup.
+11. Enjoy with butter (or maple syrup if you have a sweet tooth).